salilab/saliweb/doc/configfile.rst

     The full path to a socket file that is used for the frontend to send messages to the backend.

+check_minutes
+    The backend checks periodically to see if the batch system (e.g. SGE) reports that any running jobs have finished, and to see if any jobs have been submitted by the frontend.
+This is the time, in minutes, to wait between these queries.
+A longer time reduces the load on the cluster servers but increases the apparent time a job takes to run.
+Archived and expired jobs are also checked for periodically, but this interval is fixed at 10% of the shorter of the archive and expiry times.

 service_name
     The name of the service.
 This is used in emails to the owners of jobs and the server admin, and by the build system.